 D. Problem Space Boundaries

-The scope of work is bounded by several things including timing access to information and software, capability in using various software packages and of course the scope of work (SOW).
+The scope of work is bounded by several things including timing, access to information and software, capability in using various software packages, and of course the scope of work (SOW).
 The SOW for Determining Combat Vehicle Survivability through the Linkage of other Operational Requirements developed with Ted Maciuba, Director, Mounted Requirements, MCoE in conjunction with NPS faculty advisors Dr. Gene Paulo, Dr. Doug Nelson and Paul Beery (Aug 20, 2012).

 The scope of this effort is focused solely on defining a process to assess combat vehicle survivability within the context of the combined arms unit.
 It does not address in any way force protection and assumes in the context of the model that if a vehicle does not survive needed is a crew.